tdwg/rs.tdwg.org/index.md

 The IRI `http://rs.tdwg.org/index` denotes the TDWG Data catalog.
 When dereferenced with an `Accept:` header of `text/html`, this document should be served.
 When dereferenced requesting `text/turtle`, `application/rdf+xml`, or `application/ld+json`, the data catalog should be served in the RDF/Turtle, RDF/XML, and JSON-LD machine-readable serializations respectively.
 (The machine-readable data catalogs can be retrieved using the explicit IRIs `http://rs-test.tdwg.org/index.ttl`, `http://rs-test.tdwg.org/index.rdf`, and `http://rs-test.tdwg.org/index.json`.)
 Note that as of 2020-02-03 the JSON-LD representation does not conform completely to the JSON-LD specification and should not be relied upon as a source of machine-readable metadata.
 It can, however, be consumed as generic JSON.

 The links in the machine-readable metadata can be followed to determine a `dcat:downloadURL` to retrieve a dump of each of the datasets included in the data catalog.
 The set download URLs can be dereferenced to obtain the complete set of TDWG standards metadata.
-The general form of a dataset dumpa is
+The general form of a dataset dump is

 ```
 http://rs.tdwg.org/dump/datasetname